appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 Gesture commands do not work for tvOS.
 Some commands such as pasteboard do not work as well.

-We can handle `focus` on tvOS by simply pressing keys such as up/down/left/right/home. tvOS does actions on the _focused_ element.
+We can handle `focus` on tvOS by simply pressing keys such as up/down/left/right/home. tvOS performs actions on the _focused_ element.
 You can get the value of the `focus` attribute via [Attributes API](http://appium.io/docs/en/commands/element/attributes/attribute/). _Get active element_ API returns the focused element.

 ## Basic Actions

-_pressButton_ and get focused element by _get active element_ are basic actions in tvOS.
+_pressButton_ and getting the focused element by _get active element_ are basic actions for tvOS.
-Consider adding `wait` methods since tvOS also has animation.
+Consider using `wait` methods since tvOS also has animation.

 ```ruby
 # Ruby